-An experienced and certified labor doula in Oregon or Washington may cost anywhere from $1,000-$2,300.
+An experienced and certified labor doula may cost anywhere from $800-$2,300, depending on where you live.
 The average cost of doula services includes prenatal sessions, on-call time from 37 or 38 weeks until birth, in-person active labor support (you are not charged more for a long labor), and postpartum visits.
 Postpartum doula fees range from $20 – $45 per hour with minimums (for a single baby) and there are often price differences between day and night work.
 Most offer packages of hours and some offer discounts based on hours purchased.

 When looking at the average cost of doula services, it is important to note that fees vary based on the level of experience and cover all the other costs that go into owning a business.
 Some of these expenses include: continuing education and training; business cards, handouts and print materials; liability insurance; websites; software used to help keep records and files; labor tools (birth stool, massage tools, essential oils, etc); a lending library; office space; on-call childcare for their own children; payment for restorative practices that help the doula feel prepared physically and emotionally to provide support to their clients; and payment for a back-up doula (a back-up doula shows up to your birth in the off chance your doula is occupied with another laboring family, if they are ill, or unable to provide adequate support due to exhaustion).